junxit/us-congress-bills-110/bill.md

 # H.R.
 5531

-> To amend the Homeland Security Act of 2002 to clarify criteria for certification relating to advanced spectroscopic portal monitors, and for other purposes.
+> To amend the Homeland Security Act of 2002 to clarify criteria for certification relating to Advanced Spectroscopic Portal monitors, and for other purposes.

 ## § 1.
 Short title